 - Slip your fingers into the slot on the left side of the printer, and then pull forward to open the cartridge access door.
 The carriage moves to the left side of the printer.
-Wait until the carriage is idle and silent before proceeding.
+Wait until the carriage is idle and silent.

 - Lift the latch handle on the carriage.

-- Grasp the sides of the printhead and then lift the printhead and pull it towards you to remove it.NOTE:Do not remove the cartridges from the printhead.
+- Grasp the sides of the printhead, and then lift the printhead and pull it towards you to remove it.NOTE:Do not remove the cartridges from the printhead.
 You can safely remove the printhead with all of the cartridges inserted.CAUTION:Handle the printhead carefully to avoid ink stains.
-Avoid touching the underside of the printhead.
+Do not touch the underside of the printhead.

 - Dispose of the printhead:

-- If a postage-paid mailing label and a return envelope were included with the new printhead, HP would like to have the old part back for analysis.
-Please follow the instructions in Step four at the end of this document to return the printhead.
+- If a postage-paid mailing label and a return envelope are included with the new printhead, HP would like to have the old part back for analysis.
+Follow the instructions in the step to return the failed parts to HP at the end of this document.

 - If no post-paid mailing label came with the new printhead, you can recycle the old part.
 Put the printhead (with the cartridges still inserted) into a plastic bag, then go to hp.com/recycle for information on recycling the old printhead and cartridges.